Clúa: Microcar

 In 1955, they undertook the project of manufacturing a small roadster type car called the Clúa 500, initially equipped with a 250cc two-stroke twin-cylinder engine (later increased to 350cc and 400cc) with front-wheel drive, four-speed gearbox, electric start, centre beam chassis, independent suspension and 4.50 x 10 wheels.

-In 1956, a 497cc four-stroke twin-cylinder engine was offered, producing 17 hp at 5000 rpm and a top speed of around 75 kph - 80 kph.
-The plastic body was designed by Catalan coachbuilder Pere Serra, best known for his design of the Biscúter Coupé (or Pegasín).
+In 1956, a 497cc four-stroke twin-cylinder engine was offered, producing 17 PS at 5000 rpm and a top speed of around 75-80 km/h.
+The plastic body was designed by Catalan coachbuilder Pedro Serra, best known for his design of the Biscúter Coupé (or Pegasín).
 Serra's design was inspired by the Pegaso Z-102.

 Priced at 64,000 peseta, it was presented at the 1957 Barcelona Trade Fair with success and large number of orders were placed.
 The product came with a guarantee of a full refund if the product was found to be defective.
 Build quality related problems occurred with the sheet metal not measured properly due to a defect caused by the metal manufacture where Clúa sourced from.
 As a result, Clúa was forced to refund all customers who ordered one.
 The last example was sold for 49,300 peseta in 1960 and in 1962, the company went bankrupt.
 An estimated 100 examples were produced.